-Data collected in randomized controlled trials must be built on by gathering real-world evidence
+harmonizing data collected in randomized controlled trials with real-world evidence

-Vaccines may be less effective in people with comorbidities which disproportionately affect racial minority Americans
+vaccines may be less effective in people with comorbidities which disproportionately affect racial minorities

-Establishing and maintaining trust is crucial for protecting racial minority Americans throughout the pandemic and beyond
+establishing and maintaining trust to protect racial minorities throughout the pandemic and beyond

 During clinical trials, adherence is closely monitored in a controlled environment, especially for chronic disease treatments such as diabetes or heart disease.
 While this tells one half of the story, this may not be entirely reflective of real-world practice and doesn’t paint an entirely accurate picture of patient behaviour.
 Forgetting to fill a prescription, unexpected adverse events, financial constraints, cultural beliefs and practices etc. all impact on patient behavior and can be factors in their reluctance to continue on a treatment plan or return for a follow-up appointment.

 Taking these factors into account throughout future clinical research and drug development may help to drive adherence and promote stronger health equity moving forward.
 For example, it is likely that Covid-19 vaccines and boosters will be needed for several years to effectively protect people against the disease.
 Establishing a solid foundation of trust based on transparency and culturally sensitive communication, consistently updated with evidence gained from real world studies is vital for making sure racial minority populations in the U.S. continue to engage with Covid-19 vaccination programs.
 Successful implementation and maintenance of vaccine programs could facilitate greater trust in clinical trials for other diseases, ultimately leading to more equitable health outcomes for minority Americans.